Software-Engineering-Group-UP/RSE-UP/_sources/chapters/snakemake_continued.md

 > `--quiet` or `-q` suppresses a lot of the rule progress output from Snakemake.
 > This can be useful when you just want to see your own output.

+### Cleaning House

+It is common practice to have a `clean` rule that deletes all intermediate and generated files, taking your workflow back to a blank slate.

+We already have a `clean` rule, so now is a good time to check that it removes all intermediate and output files.
+First do a `snakemake all` followed by `snakemake clean`.
+Then check to see if any output files remain and add them to the clean rule if required.

+## Next steps

+It would be best if you start doing some of the exercises now, especially the exercises related to working with files and outputs before going to the next section! *TODO* insert link